mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 I was still pretty crisp temperature wise though.
 <!---->
 The first 100m in the pool was less than comfortable but once warmed up, things started to click.
-I swam in the _Continuous Lane_ with only minor congestion.
-Nothing out of the ordinary to report except that my focus and effort was good.
-I walked to the showers with a bit of a pump.
+I swam in the _Continuous Lane_ with only minor lane congestion.
+Nothing out of the ordinary to report except that my focus and effort was on point this morning.

+I walked to the showers with a bit of a pump going on; nice!

 ### Swim Pacing
 ![Swim Pace Graph](/assets/jpg/swim-20210414.jpeg)